Killer Era

 2018, Rhino Entertainment, RCV1 2567

-This 140 gram vinyl version of Killer was released in January 2018 at the same time as additional releases of Easy Action and Welcome To My Nightmare.
+This 'Limited' 140 gram vinyl re-issue of Killer was released in January 2018 at the same time as additional releases of Easy Action and Welcome To My Nightmare.
 Each featured different colour vinyl and production numbers with this one pressed in translucent red / black and being limited to 5,200 units worldwide.

 Unlike the above re-issue of Killer this version retains the detachable (1972) calendar of the original album.